waynevanson/estrange/readme.md

 ## Dependencies

-Compatible on unix based systems that contain the following commands:
+Compatible on Unix based systems that contain the following commands:

 - `sh`
 - `mv -t`